The London Archives: Non-established religions

-The majority of nonconformist records at LMA relate to the Congregationalist, Baptist, United Reformed and Methodist churches, circuits and missions dating predominantly from the 19th and 20th centuries.
+The majority of nonconformist records at The London Archives relate to the Congregationalist, Baptist, United Reformed and Methodist churches, circuits and missions dating predominantly from the 19th and 20th centuries.
 Some records of a few German churches are held, and some recent marriage registers from a Salvation Army citadel, a Seventh-Day Adventist church, the Kingdom Hall, Wandsworth and a Sikh Gurdwara.
 As well as baptism, marriage and burial records from individual nonconformist churches, records of several nonconformist organisations such as the London Congregational Union and the New Bunhill Fields Burial Ground are held.
-The LMA holds no Roman Catholic records, which are usually retained by the individual church.
+The London Archives holds no Roman Catholic records, which are usually retained by the individual church.

 Parishes

-LMA holds records of more than 700 Anglican churches in the London and Middlesex areas.
+The London Archives holds records of more than 900 Anglican churches in the London and Middlesex areas, including over 100 City of London parishes.
 The types of records held vary from parish to parish, with some parishes only depositing registers of baptisms, marriage and burials.
 Other parishes, however, have deposited a great deal more and the types of records include vestry minutes, churchwarden accounts, parish poor rate and early workhouse material, parish magazines, plans, photographs and other ephemera.

-For those interested in parish records, researchers should be aware that for certain areas of London, the LMA will not be the likely place records would be deposited.
-For those interested in the parish registers of the ancient City of London within the walls, these will be found at the Guildhall Library.
-Similarly churches within the ancient city of Westminster will deposit their records at the City of Westminster Archives.
-This will include parishes such as Saint Martin in the Fields, Saint James Piccadilly, Saint Clement Danes and Saint George Hanover Square.
-The final areas that would not deposit their records at the LMA are the modern London Boroughs that prior to the formation of the Greater London Council in 1964 would have been part of the former counties of Essex, Kent and Surrey.
-For each of these areas researchers should consult either their local borough archive or the respective ancient county record office.
+The London Archives does not generally hold records for parishes within the historic City of Westminster, which are deposited at the City of Westminster Archives Centre; or for those areas of outer London that were historically (before 1965) in the counties of Essex, Kent and Surrey, which are more likely to be held at the Essex Record Office, Kent History and Library Centre or Surrey History Centre respectively.

 Photograph collection

-The LMA photograph collection contains almost half a million photographs covering the history and topography of London, especially the inner London area.
+The London Archives' photograph collection contains almost half a million photographs covering the history and topography of London, especially the inner London area.
 The majority of photos were taken for official purposes by and for the London County Council and Greater London Council.
 The collection is arranged in two sections.
 The first section is arranged by alphabetically by subject covering everything from Abbeys to Zoological Gardens.
 Particularly well covered are subjects such as schools, housing estates, parks, bridges, churches, cinemas, theatres, hospitals, pubs and areas of war damage.
 The second section is arranged alphabetically by modern London borough and then alphabetically by address.

 Prints and drawings

 The prints and drawings collection is similarly arranged to the photograph collection, with a greater focus on the inner London areas.
 It is also arranged both topographically and by subject.
 Most of the prints and drawings date from the 18th and 19th centuries.
+The prints collection has been made considerably richer by the addition of the print collection from Guildhall Library, which includes prints relating to the City of London.